owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 digital goods.
 There's clearly some overhead to use these patterns for simple projects where the default Rails patterns shine.
-Most importantly, you should apply these patterns where they make sense.
-I am strong believer in contextual solution and these patterns are definitely not the only way to go.
+Most importantly, you should only apply these patterns where they make sense.
+I am a strong believer in contextual solution and these patterns are definitely not the only way to go.